 It's just the right finish for a rich holiday meal, and freezes beautifully.
-Prepare the tart up to 1 month ahead, omitting

-Cake-like Lemon Tea Bread is drizzled with a sweet citrus glaze, and then sprinkled with grated lemon rind tossed with granulated
+This cake-like bread is drizzled with a sweet citrus glaze, and then sprinkled with grated lemon rind tossed with granulated

-up to 1 month.
+ahead and freeze for up to one month.